canyon289/canyon289.github.io/dev/content/DockerForDS.md

 To keep developers joyful we've moved to a docker based Continuous Integration system.
-In this post I'll the issues we were having with CI, why we started using Docker in our CI, general instructions on how it all works, and a grab bag of tips.
+In this post I'll detail the issues we were having with CI, why we started using Docker in our CI, general instructions on how it all works, and a grab bag of tips.